samphamdotnetmicroservices02/Play.Infra/README.md

 your containers in that, right?
 And run them in there.
 So you have to choose some sort of size of the virtual machine.
 And so, for our learning purposes, I have chosen the size that I think is the cheapest one that we can use with the specs that are going to be useful for our purpose (Standard_B2s).
-And it oould be the case also that this size (Standard_B2s) is not available in your subscription because it depends on subscriptions are a bit special and they do not have all the SKUs available.
+And it would be the case also that this size (Standard_B2s) is not available in your subscription because it depends on subscriptions are a bit special and they do not have all the SKUs available.
 And also, it could be that it is not available for the region that you are trying to use.
 So I am using, If I am not wrong, I am using eastus